aboodRS/skills-github-pages/index.md

 ---

 # Welcome
-In this Page you will see all my accomplishments during my career as a Software Developer
+In this Page you will see all my accomplishments during my career as a computer Science Graduate

 |Year|Position|Company|
 |----|--------|-------|